Privacy Policy

 Where your personal data is held

-All of these providers are based within the European Economic Area.
+All of these providers, and technology, are based within the European Economic Area.
 For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data out of the EEA’.

 How long your personal data will be kept